DS3-2025/installing_updating_R-RStudio/README.md

 a.
 For Mac OS users, you can download `R` from CRAN [here](https://cran.r-project.org/bin/macosx/).
    - For R ≥4.1.0 there is a separate build for ARM-based Macs (also known as ‘M1/M2/M3/M4’ and ‘Apple Silicon’).
    - _For packages that require compilation:_ Xcode Command Line Tools needs to be installed - to install execute the following command in Terminal: `xcode-select --install` or see [here](https://cran.r-project.org/bin/macosx/tools/) and [here](https://mac.install.guide/commandlinetools).
-If having gfortran issues on Apple Silicon computers, check out the [macrtools R package](https://github.com/coatless-mac/macrtools/), or us the gfortran installer linked at the top of [this page](https://cran.r-project.org/bin/macosx/tools/).
+If having gfortran issues on Apple Silicon computers, check out the [macrtools R package](https://github.com/coatless-mac/macrtools/), or use the gfortran installer linked at the top of [this page](https://cran.r-project.org/bin/macosx/tools/).

 b.
 For Windows users, you can download `R` [here](https://cran.r-project.org/bin/windows/base/).
    - _For packages that require compilation:_ see [here](https://cran.r-project.org/bin/windows/Rtools/).